 3. Get visual data insights when you need them

-Instead of sifting through spreadsheets for hours, CRMs give you a snapshot of your most vital sales stats on a visual and easy-to-read dashboard.
+Instead of sifting through spreadsheets for hours, one of the key benefits of CRM systems is they give you a snapshot of your most vital sales stats on a visual and easy-to-read dashboard.
 Moreover, CRM software often comes with goal tracking and revenue forecasting features, which use existing data as it comes in to help you pinpoint your progress and monitor performance.

 “Digital transformation is no longer an initiative used by progressive companies to increase efficiency or gain a competitive edge over their peers—it is a requirement for all businesses to thrive in the future.” - Gartner